MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is used to control a robotic vacuum cleaner to clean the International Space Station.
+Programming code is sometimes referred to as “spaghetti code” because of the way it can become tangled and messy.